alliedel/fcn-instances-pytorch/README.md

 All packages I have are listed in the requirements.txt file; not all are actually required, so you could alternatively just install packages and rerun until it's happy :)

+## Documentation
+Run python/print_directory_tree.py to see a directory structure with comments.

 ## Scripts (Examples)
 Each of the scripts requires an argument for the GPU number to run on.
 If you'd like to run on CPU, set -g to -1.